LGBTQ rights in Mato Grosso do Sul

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Mato Grosso do Sul, Brazil enjoy many of the same legal protections available to non-LGBTQ people.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Brazilian state of Mato Grosso do Sul enjoy many of the same legal protections available to non-LGBTQ people.
 Homosexuality is legal in the state.

 Laws against discrimination

 Mato Grosso do Sul was among the first states in Brazil to enact a state constitution banning discrimination on the basis of sexual orientation, doing so in 1989 alongside the state of Sergipe.